ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * New format of 'sign_info', using the COSE capabilities.

-* New format of Joining Response parameters, using the COSE capabilities.
+* New format of Join Response parameters, using the COSE capabilities.

 * Considerations on group rekeying.